Western gull: Physical description

 The western gull is a large gull that can measure 55 to 68 cm in total length, spans 130 to 144 cm across the wings, and weighs 800 to 1400 g.
 The average mass among a survey of 48 gulls of the species was 1011 g.
 Among standard measurements, the wing chord is 38 to 44.8 cm, the bill is 4.7 to 6.2 cm and the tarsus is 5.8 to 7.5 cm.
 The western gull has a white head and body, and upperparts or mantle is dark grey.
-The head generally remains white year-round, developing little to no streaking in northern populations.
+The head generally remains white year-round, developing little to no streaking patterns in northern populations during the nonbreeding phase (basic plumage).
+It is debatable the extent of head markings can be found in pure Western Gulls as they form a hybrid zone with the glaucous-winged gull (Larus glaucescens) which has a more extensive hood.
 It has a large and bulbous-tipped yellow bill with a red subterminal spot (this is the small spot near the end of the bill that chicks peck in order to stimulate feeding).
 The eye colour varies, averaging pale yellow in southern populations and darker in northern populations.
-It closely resembles the slaty-backed gull (Larus schistisagus) of Asia, but the latter species has paler eyes and deeper pink legs and eye orbitals.
-In the north of its range it forms a hybrid zone with its close relative the glaucous-winged gull (Larus glaucescens).
+It closely resembles the slaty-backed gull (Larus schistisagus) of Asia, but the latter species has paler eyes, a straighter bill, deeper pink legs and eye orbitals, as well as conspicuous white spots ("string of pearls") on the inner primaries when seen in flight not seen in Western Gulls.
 Western gulls take approximately four years to reach their full plumage, their layer of feathers and the patterns and colors on the feathers.
 In adult plumage, The largest western gull colony is on the Farallon Islands, located about 26 mi west of San Francisco, California; an estimated 30,000 gulls live in the San Francisco Bay area.
 Western gulls also live in the Oregon Coast.